CSS selectors define the elements to which a set of CSS rules apply.

 - Type selector

-- Selects all elements that match the given node name.
+- Selects all elements that have the given node name.

 inputwill match any